 After tasting the benefits of a trailer, I can't live without one now.
 Mk.
 2 is my first prototype.
 The width is just right to be road-legal (900 mm) and all space between the wheels is used for a cargo box.
 An advantage of the axle-mounted drawbar is stiffness, disadvantage is it can't be used as a hand cart.
 The hitch is inspired by Peter Eland's design.
 It's a three-axis joint with M8 bolts for axles; slightly cumbersome to connect, but I trust it much more than commercially available cables and springs.
 The other equipment are reflectors, improvised aluminium mudguards (added after a very wet experience) and built-in lights.
-Some rainproof tarp or lid would also be nice to have, but it will probably never get realized because I plan something better.
+Some rainproof tarp or lid would also be nice to have, but that's up to the trailer's new owner.

 The longest trip so far measured over 80 km, the worst problem was the extra aero drag and weight.
 The heaviest load weighed about 100 kg and it was too much, practical limit is cca 75 kg.

 The trailer hitches to the left end of rear wheel axle of the tractor bike.
 At first I set the drawbar length so that the bike was exactly between the trailer's wheels.
 But that was a mistake because a trailer doesn't care where the bike is - only the hitch position relative to trailer's centre of gravity is important.
 This decides whether the pulling force causes the trailer to bounce sideways or not.
 The stability improved when I extended the drawbar a bit to get the trailer exactly behind the hitch (see picture on the right).
 It looks weird from the outside (the trailer is offset to the left), but it works.